DShield-ISC/dshield/README_openSUSE.md

 - make sure the Pi can reach out to the Internet using http(s), can resolve DNS, ...
 (DHCP)
 - you may use the command *yast language* to set your language as the default language, the layout of the keyboard and the timezone.
-- update your Pi.
-The install script has commented lines to do it, so it does not do it yet.
+- The first thing the install script will update the system.
-    - For Leap 15.2 use:
+    - For Leap 15.3 it uses:

         *zypper up --no-recommends*